msadowski/awesome-weekly-robotics/README.md

  * [MOOS](http://www.robots.ox.ac.uk/~mobile/MOOS/wiki/pmwiki.php) - a C++ cross platform middle ware for robotics research.
 It is helpful to think about it as a set of layers.
  * [pinocchio](https://github.com/stack-of-tasks/pinocchio) - a fast and flexible implementation of Rigid Body Dynamics algorithms and their analytical derivatives.
 Licence: BSD-2 Clause.
  * [OpenSHC](https://github.com/csiro-robotics/syropod_highlevel_controller) - a versatile multilegged robot controller capable of generating body poses and gaits for quasi-static multilegged robots.
 Licence: CSIRO Open Source Software Licence (variation of BSD / MIT).
+ * [EXOTica](https://github.com/ipab-slmc/exotica) - a general Optimisation Toolset for Robotics platforms, written in C++ with bindings for Python.
+Its motivation is to provide a more streamlined process for developing algorithms for tasks such as Inverse Kinematics, Trajectory Optimisation, and Optimal Control.
+Licence: BSD.

 ### SLAM
  * [Cartographer](https://github.com/googlecartographer/cartographer) - 2D and 3D SLAM library, supports multiple platforms and sensor configurations.
 Licence: Apache 2.0.